CoderPluto/guidelines/section_show_your_creation.md

 ## Videos

 Each thread in the Videos section must contain at least one video, if a thread just links to a YouTube channel the thread should be removed and a warning for Channel Linking should be issued.
-Members are permitted to post a new thread for each video they create or keep one thread updated with new videos as replies.
+Members are permitted to post a new thread for each video they create or keep one thread updated with new videos in replies.

 ## Art Shops and Requests